Zuehlke/software-engineering-corner/drafts/homemade-signals.md

 effect(() => console.log(`${counter.value} * 2 = ${double.value}`));
 ```

-This would run the function once and print `0 * 2 = 0`.
+This would run the function once and print `5 * 2 = 10`.
 But how are we now making everything reactive?
 We need some way to subscribe to changes in the source Signals without adding anything to the API.
 This eliminates the (often in examples used) option of a `subscribe` method, as it defeats the purpose of ergonomic, minimalistic reactive values.
 So we need to look at it from the other side.
 Whenever a Signal's value is requested, it has to know who asks for it.
 JavaScript doesn't have any built-in mechanism to inspect the call stack, which means we track it ourselves.
+And that's a simple as this:

 ```js
 let caller;
 ```

-This global variable will keep track of the effect function currently running.
+This global variable `caller` will keep track of the effect function currently running.
 Of course, the real solutions frameworks have found, are a little more sophisticated and safer than exposing a global variable.
 At a minimum, it'd be a top-level variable inside an ES module with the Signals logic.
 For simplicity's sake, let's run with this basic single-file version and add the necessary code to the signal and effect functions.